drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 	- Temporary table will exist only till the user's UI session is active and temporary table cannot be viewed or queried by other users.

 	- Transient tables will exist until explicitly dropped and are visible to any user with the appropriate privileges.
 Transient tables have a lower level of data protection than permanent tables.

+	- 1 day of retention data period by default, no fail-safe storage option available.

+	- We can create a transient table from temporary and a temporary table from a transient but using either of these two we cannot create a permanent table.

+## Topic 5: Stage in Snowflake

+- A Stage is a logical concept of a filesystem location that is external (AWS S3) or internal (Example, User's can create their own Stage) to Snowflake.

+- A stage can be created using  `CREATE OR REPLACE STAGE {name} URL= {cloud_URL}` sql in a worksheet after selecting the WH, DATABASE, Schema and with required privileges.

+- After creating an internal or external STAGE, we can use `LIST @{stage_name}` sql to view all the stages files under that STAGE.

+- Difference between Database tables and External tables?
+	- *Database tables* point to the data inside a database.
+	- *External tables* point to the data present in the files that exists in a staging area.
+	- Data present in a database table can be exposed to CRUD operations but external tables are read-only table.

+-